DESIGN DIASPORA: BLACK ARCHITECTS AND INTERNATIONAL ARCHITECTECTURE 1970-1990

 CONTEMPORARY BLACK ARCHITECTS of USA, the AMERICAS, EUROPE, and AFRICA

-The landmark exhibition, DESIGN DIASPORA: BLACK ARCHITECTS AND INTERNATIONAL ARCHITECTURE 1970-1990, was curated by Carolyn Armenta Davis.It was the first to present contemporary designs of 50 Black architects from 11 countries in the Americas, Europe and Africa.
+The landmark exhibition, DESIGN DIASPORA: BLACK ARCHITECTS AND INTERNATIONAL ARCHITECTURE 1970-1990, was created and curated by Carolyn Armenta Davis.It was the first to present contemporary designs of 50 Black architects from 11 countries in the Americas, Europe and Africa.

 It focused on the achievements in architecture on both sides of the Atlantic Ocean after the catalytic sixties civil rights and de-colonization movements.
 Shown were the creations of 35 Black architects from the USA plus l5 of their colleagues from the United Kingdom, France, the Netherlands, Canada, Jamaica, Brazil, Nigeria, Senegal, Cameroon and South Africa.

 The exhibition of architectural photographs, drawings, and models toured 20 venues in USA, South America, Africa, and Europe.It received critical acclaim from audiences and media from Progressive Architecture, which stated the exhibit –"is impressive for the diversity of achievements it reveals"... to… The New York Times' headline observing...
 "The Influence of Black Architects”.